• Skip to primary navigation

 This Chromecast guide shows you how to use VLC for Android to stream local media to Chromecast: installing the app, enrolling in the Android beta program, streaming local media with VLC for Android, and Chromecast streaming controls for VLC for Android.

-Update: with the release of VLC 3.0, Chromecast is officially supported.
+Update 1: with the release of VLC 3.0, Chromecast is officially supported.
 Therefore, it is not necessary to join the beta program to use VLC for Android to stream local media to Chromecast.
-For PC users, you can use VLC media player to stream local music and videos to Chromecast, Chromecast Audio, and Google Home devices as detailed in this guide.
+PC users can use the VLC media player to stream local music and videos to Chromecast, Chromecast Audio, and Google Home devices, as detailed in this guide.

-Filed Under: Chromecast news, Chromecast tips and tricks Tagged With: chromecast, Chromecast Audio, Chromecast Ultra, local content, screen mirroring, VLC, VLC for Android
+Filed Under: Chromecast news, Chromecast tips and tricks Tagged With: 4K, Android TV, chromecast, Chromecast Audio, Chromecast Ultra, Chromecast with Google TV, Google Play Store, Google TV Streamer, local content, screen mirroring, sideload apps, SmartTube, VLC, VLC for Android, VLC media player

-How to use Chromecast Ultra to stream 4K contents?
+How to use Chromecast Ultra to stream 4K content?

-But a lot of Chromecast Ultra owners found they cannot stream 4K contents with Chromecast Ultra.
+But a lot of Chromecast Ultra owners found they cannot stream 4K content with Chromecast Ultra.

 What are the possible causes?
 What are the solutions?

-This Chromecast guide first explains the requirements of using Chromecast to stream 4K contents, then show you the solutions for some problems related to streaming 4K contents with Chromecast Ultra.
+This Chromecast guide first explains the requirements of using Chromecast to stream 4K content, then shows you the solutions for some problems related to streaming 4K content with Chromecast Ultra, Chromecast with Google TV, and Google TV Streamer.

 The 6 requirements of using Chromecast Ultra to stream 4K contents